-Step 3: Submit Proof of Meningitis Vaccine - Beginning October 1, 2013, Texas law requires all new students 22 years of age or younger to provide proof of immunization against bacterial meningitis within five years prior to registering for classes.
+Step 3: Submit Proof of Meningitis Vaccine - Beginning October 1, 2013, Texas law requires all new students under the age of 22 to provide proof of immunization against bacterial meningitis within five years prior to registering for classes.
 The law, which applies to students at all higher education institutions, both public and private, is meant to protect the health and well being of all on campus.
 UIW's Health Services offers vaccinations against bacterial meningitis; more information may be found on the Health Services web site.
 Vaccinations may also be obtained from local clinics, or your primary care physician. http://www.uiw.edu/health/meningitischange.html

 Step 4: Apply for Housing - Housing is assigned on a first-come, first-serve basis from date of application and deposit being received.
 Information on housing options and the application can be accessed through the Housing Portal.
 Be prepared to submit a $225 deposit and proof of vaccine.

 Step 5: Visa Status & Arrival Information – Once you have completed your visa interview, please email the outcome to firstname.lastname@example.org.
 If you have been granted a visa and plan to live on-campus, transportation is provided to the campus within orientation arrival dates.
 Be sure to email the International Student Office at email@example.com to arrange for airport pick-up and to schedule your flights based on the arrival dates listed in your information packet.